SoftSimu/SymPhas/README.md

 ### Data Checkpoints

-Checkpoints are saved 10 times over the course of a solution, meaning that over `N` steps, every `N % 10` will have the phase fields saved to a checkpoint file.
+Checkpoints are saved 10 times over the course of a solution, meaning that over `N` steps, every `N % 10` will have the phase-fields saved to a checkpoint file.
 This behaviour can be changed by specifying `checkpoint_count=N` on the command line.
 If `N=0`, no checkpoints are saved.

 In order to load a previous checkpoint, the user specifies the command line option `checkpoint=<checkpoint_location>[,index]`, where `checkpoint_location` specifies the checkpoint directory of a previous execution, and `index` is the optional value which specifies the index to load from.
 If it is not given, then the index is the most recent one determined from the backup configuration.